Introduction

 By April 1871, Hannah lived at East Chinnock with her mother, Jane, and stepfather, Joseph Cooper.

 On 12 November 1883, Hannah married John Payne at West Coker.
-Hannah signed with a mark.
+Hannah signed the register with a mark.

 John Payne was a farm labourer who had worked on his brother’s dairy at Middle Chinnock since at least 1871.

-John and Hannah lived at Coker Hill, where John probably worked for Samuel George Bartlett.
+John and Hannah settled at Coker Hill, where John probably worked for Samuel George Bartlett.

 John and Hannah had one child, Mary Ann, born in 1886.[3]